 Since the disruption of the pandemic upended our normal mode of business, many companies have been pushed to rethink and reprioritize their technology investments —especially as they cope with the realities of the new normal.
 Before the crisis, automating manual, paper-based business processes and digitization were somewhere on companies’ to-do lists.
 Now, these initiatives have jumped right up to the top of the itinerary.

-An increased focus on technology-fueled innovation is one of the central themes that emerged in a recent Harris Poll survey of business leaders in the United States, United Kingdom, and Germany, a study commissioned by K2.
+An increased focus on technology-fueled innovation is one of the central themes that emerged in a recent Harris Poll survey of business leaders in the United States, United Kingdom, and Germany, a study commissioned by K2 Software.
 Across regions, 92% of business leaders believe that companies must implement digital channels and process automation in the workplace to survive the current climate, as well as drive ongoing success moving forward.

 Many will, however, agree that setting goals are far easier than putting them into action; and the path from prioritizing digital innovation to realizing tangible benefits can be a rocky one.